I am always on the lookout for the best carbonara in Rome. (Yes, I know, it's a tough job but...)

 Once well blended, add this pasta mixed with guanciale to the large bowl with the beaten egg yolks.
 Stir continuously and let the hot pasta blend well with the yolk mixture, so that it cooks it ever so slightly.
 Keep stirring and slowly add the pecorino, blending well.

 Plate the pasta, and garnish with the guanciale and black pepper that had been set aside.
+And that my friends, is how we make carbonara in Rome!
+(At least, how my teacher taught me to make it!)

 Return to the top of Carbonara in RomeRomewise › Places to Eat in Rome › Carbonara in Rome